influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/troubleshooting/frequently-asked-questions.md

 There is no software limit, but it will be limited by available server resources.

-### What causes duplicate values with same timestamp or unexpected additional values?
+### What causes unexpected or additional values with same timestamp?

-If data is ingested at irregular intervals, duplicate values with the same timestamp and unexpected additional values may occur.
-To resolve this issue, use [`align ()`](/kapacitor/v1.5/nodes/window_node/#align) when ingesting data in your TICKscript.
+If data is ingested at irregular intervals and you see unexpected results with the same timestamp, use the [`log node`](/kapacitor/v1.5/nodes/log_node) when ingesting data in your TICKscript to debug issues.
+This surfaces issues, for example, duplicate data hidden by httpOut.

 ## Performance